-In addition, upon the effectiveness of this registration statement and in future years as annual equity award grants, we expect to grant each of our non-employee directors:
+In addition, we expect to grant each of our non-employee directors as annual equity award grants:

-a non-statutory stock option to purchase up to \$50,000 of shares of our common stock calculated as the grant date fair value of the stock-based awards computed in accordance with FASB Topic ASC 718 on the date of grant using, for purposes of awards granted upon effectiveness of this registration statement, the price per share to the public of our common stock in this offering, and for purposes of annual equity awards, the closing sale price per share of our common stock on the date of grant, which will be the date of the annual meeting of stockholders in each year; and
+a non-statutory stock option to purchase up to \$50,000 of shares of our common stock calculated as the grant date fair value of the stockbased awards computed in accordance

-RSUs that have a value of \$50,000, with the number of RSUs calculated by dividing \$50,000 by, for purposes of awards granted upon the effectiveness of this registration statement, the price per share to the public of our common stock in this offering, and for purposes of annual equity awards, the closing sale price per share of our common stock on the date of grant, which will be the date of the annual meeting of stockholders in each year.
+- with FASB Topic ASC 718 on the date of grant using the closing sale price per share of our common stock on the date of grant, which will be the date of the annual meeting of stockholders in each year; and - RSUs that have a value of \$50,000, with the number of RSUs calculated by dividing \$50,000 by the closing sale price per share of our common stock on the date of grant, which will be the date of the annual meeting of stockholders in each year.

-Each option will have an exercise price per share equal to the fair market value on the date of grant, which, for purposes of awards granted upon effectiveness of this registration statement, will be the price per share to the public of our common stock in this offering, and for purposes of annual equity awards, will be the closing sale price per share of our common stock on the date of the annual meeting of stockholders in each year.
+Each option will have an exercise price per share equal to the fair market value on the date of grant, which will be the closing sale price per share of our common stock on the date of the annual meeting of stockholders in each year.
 Each stock option and RSU award will vest in full on the earlier of (a) one year from the date of grant or (b) immediately prior to the next annual meeting of stockholders following the date of such grant, subject to such director's continued service on our board of directors as of such date.
 Each stock option will have a term of seven years from the date of grant.

-Further, upon the effectiveness of this registration statement, we will grant to Mr. Burke RSUs in the amount calculated by dividing \$25,000 by the price to the public in this offering, which will vest in full on the six month anniversary of the date of grant.
-These RSUs will be granted to Mr. Burke because he joined our board of directors in September 2015 and has not yet received an equity-based grant similar to grants that other directors had previously received.
+In connection with the IPO, we granted each non-employee director 5,000 RSUs and a stock option to purchase 14,370 shares of our common stock at an exercise price of \$10.00 per share.
+These RSUs and stock options vest in full on the earlier of July 27, 2017 or immediately prior to the next annual meeting of stockholders.
+Further, in connection with the IPO, we granted Mr. Burke 2,500 RSUs, which vest in full on the six month anniversary of the date of grant.
+These RSUs were granted to Mr. Burke because he joined our board of directors in September 2015 and had not received an equity-based grant similar to grants that other directors had previously received.